oleeskild/CUBAD/README.md

 ### AI Query Assistant
 Describe what you want in plain English, get a ready-to-run SQL query.
 Optionally add a GDPR-safe (all values will be redacted, only structure and property names are kept) document schema for better results.

+### AI Artifacts
+Generate custom React components to visualize your Cosmos DB data.
+After running a query, click "Generate Artifact" and describe what you want to see - the AI will create interactive components like tables, cards, charts, and dashboards.
+Toggle between traditional JSON view and your custom artifact visualization.

 ### Vim-style Navigation
 - `h`/`l` - Navigate between panels
 - `j`/`k` - Navigate items in lists
 - `⌘↵` - Execute query
+- `⌘+Enter` - Generate artifact (when in artifact generator)

 ## Security